astropy/astroplan/docs/tutorials/scheduling.rst

   `~astroplan.scheduling.ObservingBlock` objects and a `~astroplan.scheduling.Schedule`
   object to input them into.
 This method needs to be able to check whether a block can be scheduled in a given spot, and be able to insert it into the schedule once a suitable spot has been found.
+For score evaluation we will use the built-in `~astroplan.scheduling.Scorer`.

 Here's the ``SimpleScheduler`` implementation::